 Part 3 — Allowances

-[Heading inserted by No. 15 of 2010 s.
+[Heading inserted by Act No. 15 of 2010 s.
 34.]

 Division 1 — Motor vehicle allowances

 [28-29.
-Deleted by No. 15 of 2010 s.
+Deleted by Act No. 15 of 2010 s.
 35.]

-30. Business kilometres travelled in a return period
+30. Business kilometres travelled, determination of (Act s.
+9FA(2))

 For the purposes of section 9FA(2) of the Act, the number of business kilometres travelled in a return period is —

-(a) if the employer is using the continuous recording method — the number of business kilometres travelled by the vehicle during the return period as calculated under regulation 34(c);
+(a) if the employer is using the continuous recording method — the number of business kilometres travelled by the vehicle during the return period as calculated under regulation 34(c); or

 (b) if the employer is using the averaging method — the average number of business kilometres travelled by the vehicle in the return period as calculated under regulation 35(3); or